address : Clarkson University

 The ChemSep consortium develops and distributes the ChemSep Unit Operation as well as the ChemSep Property Package.

-The initial features of ChemSep as a CAPE-OPEN Unit Operation were described first at the CAPE-OPEN 2005 Annual Meeting held in Como, Italy.
-A more recent overview of ChemSep, of its use and of its development plans was given at the CAPE-OPEN 2017 Annual Meeting on October 13, 2017.
+The initial features of ChemSep as a CAPE-OPEN Unit Operation were described first at the CAPE-OPEN Meeting held in 2005 in Como, Italy.
+An overview of ChemSep, of its use and of its development plans was given at the CAPE-OPEN 2017 Annual Meeting on October 13, 2017.
+At the CAPE-OPEN 2018 Annual Meeting, the introduction of a Parallel Column Model for modelling Dividing Wall Columns with ChemSep was described by Harry KOOIJMAN.